 Wednesday October 3: The Hermitage Museum

 For most people St Petersburg is inexorably connected with its great art museum, the Hermitage, housed in the former residence of the Tsars, the Winter Palace.
 In July 1917, the Provisional Government took over the palace as its headquarters, and this led in turn to its storming by the Bolsheviks who nationalised the collection.
 Our day is spent uncovering the many galleries and exploring the amazing collection housed in the museum.
+This evening we attend a concert by the legendary St Petersburg Philharmonia.
 (B)

 Today we visit Yusupov Palace one of the most beautiful palaces in St Petersburg, which contains a series of sumptuously decorated rooms.
 It was here that Rasputin was murdered in 1916 in disputed circumstances by Prince Felix Yusupov.
 Shortly after Rasputin’s murder, the Soviets came to power and confiscated the palace from the nobles.
 This afternoon we explore the canals of St Petersburg’s by boat before visiting the distinctive Church of the Spilled Blood.
 The elaborately decorated church was erected on the site where Alexander II was mortally wounded in 1881.
 The interior is covered with an outstanding array of mosaics depicting scenes from Holy Scripture and the patron saints of the Romanovs.
 (B)